xwmx/nb/README.md

 nb
 ```

-`nb` sets up your initial "home" notebook the first time it runs.
+`nb` stores notes in notebooks, and `nb` sets up your initial "home" notebook
-Now it's ready for you to start adding notes.
+the first time it runs.

 ### Working with Notes